Apophenia/inspiration-bot/README.md

 Thanks
 ------
 Inspiration Bot was my first foray into Python!
-Many thanks to [Stephen] for inspiring this project, and to [Julia] and other Hacker Schoolers for helping me navigate the tricky parts.
+Many thanks to [Steve] for inspiring this project, and to [Julia] and other Hacker Schoolers for helping me navigate the tricky parts.

 License
 ----